 The idea is that cognitive restructuring forces people to fix their automatic thoughts.
 Escott explains that this process is effective because our thoughts become our feelings, which affect our overall well-being.

-Cognitive restructuring may not be as easy as 1, 2, 3, 4, but if you’re willing to get reflective and self-aware and do the work, it can have measurable effects on reducing your anxiety, trauma, stress, anger, and depression symptoms.
+Cognitive restructuring may not be as easy as 1, 2, 3, 4, but if you’re willing to get reflective and self-aware and do the work, it can have measurable effects on reducing your trauma, stress, anger, and depression, and anxiety symptoms.

 I want to reiterate that Cognitive Behavioral Therapy is a modality best done by trained professionals.
 For those of you who need help or want to get deeper into Cognitive Behavioral Therapy and cognitive restructuring, please search for trained mental health professionals in your area.